Joni Ernst: 2020

 Ernst ran for reelection in 2020.
 She was unopposed in the Republican primary and faced Democratic nominee Theresa Greenfield, a businesswoman and former congressional candidate, in the general election.
-Ernst was seen as the strong favorite and eventually defeated her opponent, 52%-45%.
+Ernst was seen as the strong favorite and eventually defeated her opponent, by 110,138 votes.

 In December 2019, the Associated Press reported that Ernst's campaign had closely coordinated with a political nonprofit founded by a longtime consultant; such groups are tax-exempt and not required to disclose donors, but cannot make political campaigning their primary purpose and must separate their activities from candidates they support.
 An Ernst campaign adviser said that any implication they had acted outside the "spirit of the law" was "fake news".
 After the article's publication, the nonpartisan Campaign Legal Center filed a complaint with the Federal Election Commission.

+2026

+On September 2, 2025, Ernst announced that she would not seek reelection in 2026.